rlauer6/perl-Amazon-SQS-Client/README.md

 (like the CPAN module `PAWS`) to fill the void.

-I like the fact that this set of modules is a relatively light weight and require only a few extra Perl modules rather than a heavy weight solution like `PAWS` that requires `Moose` and it's assorted friends.
+I like the fact that this set of modules is a relatively light weight and requires only a few extra Perl modules rather than a heavy weight solution like `PAWS` that requires `Moose` and it's assorted friends.
-These modules are pretty low-level and a little verbose to use.
+These modules are pretty low-level and a little verbose to use though.
-Here's and example getting a list of SQS queues:
+Here's an example that retrieves a list of SQS queues:

 ```
 my $sqs = Amazon::SQS::Client->new($ENV{AWS_ACCESS_KEY_ID}, $ENV{AWS_SECRET_ACCESS_KEY},